MiaaaYang/Final_Medical_Insurance/README.md

 ---

+## Building Docker Image

+To build the Docker image locally:

+- run `docker build -t miaaayang/data550final:latest .` in bash

+## Generate the Report Using Docker from makefile

+- run `make docker_report` in bash
+- The report will be shown in `report/Data550_Final_Project.html`

 ## Synchronize your package repository

 - Clone the repository
+- run `make clean` first
 - Install all required R packages with: `make install` in Git bash -If you add or update packages, run: `renv::snapshot()`

 ## How to Generate the Final Report

-- After synchronize the packages, now run `make output/tables` in Git bash to get the tables and graphs.
+- After synchronize the packages, now run `make` in Git bash to get the final report.
-- Run `make output/reports` to get the pdf/html final report

 ## Which pieces of code create the tables and figures?